offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     GC is the reverse completment of CG, so GC is treated the same as CG in the emission probabilities above.
     ```

 The goal with an HMM is to use past observations of a machine to determine the parameters discussed above.
-These parameters go on to build algorithms that, given a list of emitted symbols (e.g. nucleotide pairs), infers the hidden state transitions that the machine went through to output those symbols (e.g. CG island vs non-CG island).
-The probablities in these parameters are typically tuned using various learning algorithms or possibly even eyeballing probabilities / trial-and-error.
+These parameters go on to build algorithms that, given a sequence of emitted symbols (e.g. nucleotide pairs), infers the sequence of hidden state transitions that the machine went through to output those symbols (e.g. CG island vs non-CG island).
+A sequence of hidden state transitions in an HMM is commonly referred to as a hidden path.

 The four parameters discussed above are often visualized using a directed graph, called a HMM diagram.
 A HMM diagram treats ...